SSH Commands Reference

 ssh-copy-id [email protected]

-Automatically adds your public key to the server's authorized_keys file.
+Automatically adds your public key to the server's authorized_keys file with correct permissions.

 Copy specific key to server